Does it feels like you waited a lifetime for this moment? Did you expect it to happen or was it something completely unexpected?

 Even if humanity has tried to unveil its tricks, mechanisms and secrets, life remains an elusive concept, escaping from the paradigm of control and rationality we would like to apply to it.
 That’s why you may feel as if you were naked, or maybe unprepared and worried, if not afraid, of giving birth.
 If that’s the case, don’t worry, you’re not alone.
 And if that is not the case at all, don’t worry either…You’re not alone! 😉

 We can’t keep under control every single aspect of pregnancy and birth, but that doesn’t mean we can’t try.
 That’s what we do in our culture: we take control, or find someone who can help us feel in control.
 And that, generally, is not a bad strategy.
 We are often in the “doing mode” in regards to many physiological states of our body.
-Be it hunger, thirst, sexual drive, premenstrual syndrome, morning sickness, anger, sadness or other physical alterations, not to mention discomfort or pain, the question we ask ourselves is: “What do I do?
-How do I fix this?”.
-Then we find appropriate ways, techniques or routines, be it medical or not, to bring our body back into a state of balance, so we can keep going with our daily life, as our role of wives, sisters, mothers, workers, friends, demands.
+Be it hunger, thirst, sexual drive, premenstrual syndrome, morning sickness, anger, sadness or other physical and emotional disruption of homeostasis, not to mention discomfort or pain, the question we ask ourselves is: “What do I do?
+How do I fix this? “.
+Then we find appropriate ways, techniques or routines, be it medical or not, to bring our body back into a state of balance, so we can keep going with our daily life, as our role of wives, sisters, mothers, friends and workers demands.

 Our animality begins to take over in pregnancy, affecting the newest and less instinctive part of the brain, the neocortex: forgetfulness, mental tiredness and fatigue, lack of concentration are all common symptoms of the pregnancy hormones at work.
 Your body is saying to the rational area of your mind to give way, to let the ancient, intuitive brain take the lead.